 7.1.4.
-CMD RSSI IND
+CMD\RSSI\IND

-This telegram indicates the reception of an advertising packet sent by another Proteus-III module.
+This telegram indicates the reception of an advertising packet sent by another Proteus-II module.
 It can be used to realize a position sensing application.
-This data can only be received, when the module is in ACTION\SCANNING mode (passive scan is sufficient) and the corresponding value in the RF\BeaconFlags is set.
+This data can only be received, when the module is in ACTION\SCANNING mode (passive scan is sufficient) and the corresponding Bit in the RF\BeaconFlags is set.